axionb21/c-programing-/README.md

 c-codes-all of the codes / -notes all of the codes notes

 -learning **C** for understaning the paylodes or c codes in cyber security.</br>
--used for hardware programingh .
+-used for hardware programing  .